andy-thomason/range_coder/README.md

 performance improvement.
 In addition to this Gzip, Bzip2 and LZMA are stubbornly single threaded and LZMA uses a highly complex coding scheme which is hard to optimize.

+Our library is a modern C++ header only one suitable for single module compilation (ie. sub ten second builds for large projects).

 By comparison,

 (http://tukaani.org/lzma/benchmarks.html)